wisnia74/openrct2-typescript-mod-template/README.md

 |`npm run lint`|lints your `.ts` files from `./src/` directory|
 |`npm run build:develop`|compiles all `.ts` files from `./src/` to ES5 `.js` files, and places them inside `<openrct2PluginFolderPath>/<modName>/` directory|
 |`npm run build`|runs `npm run lint` and if no linting errors are found, compiles your `.ts` files to ES5 `.js` files and places them inside `./dist/` folder - those are your final mod files|

+## Releasing your mod

+That's not an automated process unfortunately.
+After running `npm run build` locally, `./dist/` directory will be created that will contained all the compiled files from `./src/`.
+It's up to you, if you want to edit `.gitignore` to actually include `./dist/` contents and push them to your remote, or if you want to manually copy the contents of `./dist/` and publish them somewhere.
+However, pushing `./dist/` and then making a release on GitHub sounds like a cool idea.
+The file will get zipped and will be available for download straight from the repo.

 ## Notes